Tutorial: llmTools SwiftUI

 }

 Tool invocation: finally, here’s the tool invocation function.
 We call this function to execute any tool call we receive from Ollama response.
-It looks up the toolbox for the tool name.
-If the tool is resident, it runs it and returns the result, otherwise it returns a null.
+It looks the toolbox up for the tool name.
+If the tool is resident, it runs it and returns the result, otherwise it returns a nil.

 func toolInvoke(function: OllamaFunctionCall) async -> String? {